 The following resources will help you create you show- stopping display board

-- NHS-information on the top causes of tooth decay in children, and tips on how to avoid them
+- NHS website (opens in new tab) – information on the top causes of tooth decay in children, and tips on how to avoid them

-- Change4Life– Food Scanner App is free for families to download and helps them to make healthier food choices by cutting down on sugar
+- NHS Food Scanner All (opens in new tab) – Food Scanner App is free for families to download and helps them to make healthier food choices by cutting down on sugar

 Training for early years practitioners